celias/sickfits/README.md

 - Managing Local State
 - Error and Loading UI States
 - __Apollo Client replaces the need for redux + data fetching/caching libraries__

+**BACKEND**

+_An Express/GraphQL Server_

+- _GraphQL Yoga_
+- Implementing Query and Mutation Resolvers
+- Custom Server Side Logic
+- Charging Credit Cards with Stripe
+- Sending Email (Dev only with MailTrap)
+- Performing JWT Authentication
+- Checking Permissions

+_Prisma_ - A GraphQL Database Interface

+- Provides a set of GraphQL CRUD APIs for a MySQL, Postgres or MongoDB Database
+- Schema Definition
+- Data Relationships
+- Queried Directly from our Yoga Server
+- Self-hosted or as-a-service